-However, before we go over the recipe, let's talk politics: bananas are grown thousands of miles away from the US shores, and yet they are plentiful and much cheaper to buy than the apples, or oranges, or peaches, that are grown locally.
+However, before we go on to the recipe, let's talk politics: bananas are grown thousands of miles away from the US shores, and yet they are plentiful and much cheaper to buy than the apples, or oranges, or peaches that are grown locally.
 How come?
 Doesn't that sound odd?
 At the end of this blog post, I include an excerpt from a New York Times op-ed which discusses why the enigma.
 Definitely worth a read.
 And now, on to the recipe:

 Sift the above ingredients together and set aside.